awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 #### Training Setup

 They follow xMUDA the two-stream multi-modal framework.
 U-Net with a ResNet34 encoder is adopted for the 2D branch and the U-Net that utilizes sparse convolution on the voxelized point cloud input is used for the 3D branch.
-They use either sparseconvnet or minkowskinet.
+They use either SparseConvNet or MinkowskiNet.

-They directly borrow the xMUDA official pre-trained model for fair comparison for the sparseconvnet.
+They directly borrow the xMUDA official pre-trained model for fair comparison for the SparseConvNet.
 Mincowskinet was trained from scratch on source data.

 TTA only optimizes for batch norm affine parameters during training and then reports performance after 1 epoch of adaptation.